mapseed/platform/README.md

 ### Using the in-app editor

-The platform includes an in-app editor (currently only available on the `develop` branch) that you can use to update and hide places and comments on a per-dataset basis.
+The platform includes an in-app editor that you can use to update and hide places and comments on a per-dataset basis.
 Only authenticated administrators are allowed to make edits.
 Authentication is performed via third-party social media services (Twitter and Facebook are currently supported), so administrators will need an account on either of these services to use the editor.

 Follow these instructions to grant administrator privileges to one or more users: